CSIS-iLab/india-states/_analysis/states-update-november-7-2018.md

 published: false

 ---
 **Big News**

-According to the World Bank report 2019 on ease of doing business, India has jumped from 23 ranks from 100 in 2017-18 to 77 in 2018-19; Andhra Pradesh is ranked number one in the country with an average growth of 10.5 percent; by recording 13.6 percent annual growth rate in power consumption, Telangana stands first in the country;  Kerala government signed an MOU with the National Health Agency to implement Ayushman Bharat program; Odisha rolls out the Odisha Aerospace & Defence Manufacturing Policy, 2018; and more.
+India leaps into 77th place from 100th in latest World Bank Ease of Doing Business Report; Andhra Pradesh is ranked number one in the country with an average growth of 10.5 percent; by recording 13.6 percent annual growth rate in power consumption, Telangana stands first in the country;  Kerala signs MOU with central government to join the flagship Ayushman Bharat healthcare program; Odisha rolls out the Odisha Aerospace & Defence Manufacturing Policy, 2018; and more  .

 **Center – State relations**